DoctorMcKay/node-tf2/README.md

 Emitted when the up-to-date items_game.txt has been downloaded and parsed.
 It's available as `tf2.itemSchema`.

 ### itemSchemaError
 - `err` - The error that occurred

 Emitted if there was an error when downloading items_game.txt.

 ### systemMessage
 - `message` - The message that was broadcast

 Emitted when a system message is sent by Valve.
 In the official client, this is displayed as a regular pop-up notification box and in chat, and is accompanied by a beeping sound.

-System messages are broadcast rarely and usually concern item server downtime.
+System messages are broadcast rarely and usually concern item server (GC) downtime.

 ### displayNotification
 - `title` - Notification title (currently unused)
 - `body` - Notification body text